Oppositional Defiant Disorder in Teens

 - Spite and vindictiveness

-While many of these behaviors are common to adolescents, the symptoms of Oppositional Defiance Disorder are much more regular and severe than normal teenage rebellion.
+While many of these behaviors are common to adolescents, the symptoms of Oppositional Defiant Disorder are much more regular and severe than normal teenage rebellion.

 Effects of Untreated ODD

 Children with ODD suffer from a variety of problems at home and in school and, left untreated, children with ODD are at a high risk of alcohol and drug use, depression and low self esteem, problems in school, delinquent behaviors, legal problems and suicide.

 Children with ODD have serious problems in school and at home and often find themselves isolated with few friends and fewer adult allies.
 Overall functioning is significantly impaired and children with untreated ODD can create problems for themselves that have negative effects that can last a lifetime, such as a compromised education or a criminal record.

 - Poor school and work performance